Day 5: "The World Upside Down" / उल्टी दुनिया

 "This is an advanced pose.
 Please listen carefully.
 If you have any of the following, you will practice the modification instead: neck injuries or chronic neck pain, high blood pressure, glaucoma or any eye pressure condition, heart conditions, or if you are menstruating.
 There is zero shame in modifications -- they are the intelligent choice.
 In fact, many experienced yogis practice Dolphin Pose for years before attempting a full headstand.
 The modification IS the practice."

-Hold: 30 seconds for beginners working toward the full pose.
-With consistent practice, work up to 3-5 minutes over weeks and months.
-Never rush duration.
+Hold: 30 seconds for beginners.
+Work up to 3-5 minutes over weeks and months.

 Modifications (CRITICAL -- spend significant time here):